cgunther/quickbooks_web_connector/README.md

 Requirements
 ------------

-QuickbooksWebConnector has only been tested on Rails 3.2.9
+QuickbooksWebConnector is tested on Rails 3.2, 4.0, and 4.1 as well as Ruby 1.9, 2.0, and 2.1.

 Usage
 --------